a community chorus celebrating 45 years of sharing the power and spirit of music

 As we have returned to more normal routines, we continue to be mindful about COVID and keeping our singers and audience safe.
 As such, we adhere to the following health policies:

-1. In 2021 and 2022, singers were required to be fully vaccinated.
-Now, vaccinations are recommended by not required.
+1. For singers, vaccinations are recommended by not required.
 We do ask those that feel sick to stay home.
 Thanks to technology, singers can Zoom into rehearsal and miss anything!2.
 All rehearsals and performances are MASK OPTIONAL.3.
-We love to perform in person with an live audience but we also stream our concerts live (and record) to expand our reach to those who live far away or who can't make the trip.4.
+We love to perform in person with an live audience but we also stream our concerts live to expand our reach to those who live far away or who can't make the trip.4.
 We want everyone—singers and audience alike—to feel safe and to stay healthy.
 Our Medic Committee remains active in monitoring community COVID trends and making evidence-based decisions about rehearsing, performing, and masking.

 Let's be safe and have fun at the same time!